Why Saving for Your Kid's College isn’t a Pass-Fail Proposition

 This is normal!

-Bryan likes to remind clients in these moments that short-term goals, by nature, won’t soak up their cash flow forever, especially if they doggedly pursue them.
+Short-term goals, by nature, won’t soak up your cash flow forever, especially if you doggedly pursue them.
 Once met, you can redirect that money to other pursuits like a down payment on a house – or your kid’s college.

 Above all, forgive yourself if you fall short